TernaryC/Star-Builder/README.md

 Star-Builder is an app intended for those who are interested in worldbuilding, in need of a fictional solar system for any reason, or simply just think astronomical math is cool.

-Below is a comprehensive list of exactly what StarBuilder can be used for.
+Below is a comprehensive list of exactly what Star-Builder can be used for.

 # Features:
 ### This program *can*: